sdfunni/SingleOrigin/README.md

 # SingleOrigin

 A Python module for crystallographic analysis of S/TEM data.
 Main module is for atomic column position finding intended for structural analysis of high resolution scanning transmission electron microscope images of crystalline lattices.
 The module uses 2D Gaussian fitting and automatically accounts for intensity overlap between closely spaced columns based on image morphology.
-Atom columns are initially found by registering a projectedreference lattice to the image based on a CIF of the the imaged structure (or a similar one).
+Atom columns are initially found by registering a projected reference lattice to the image based on a CIF of the the imaged structure (or a similar one).

 Incorporates a number of different methods to visualize the atom column positions:
 1) Diretly plotting the fitted positions.